-The Bankruptcy Court has been closely monitoring and following recommended guidelines from the Centers for Disease Control and Prevention (CDC) and local public health officials, and preparedness guidelines from the Administrative Office of the U.S. Courts (AO) regarding the Coronavirus Disease 2019 (COVID-19) and is releasing updates almost daily.
+The Bankruptcy Court has been closely monitoring and following recommended guidelines from the Centers for Disease Control and Prevention (CDC) and local public health officials and preparedness guidelines from the Administrative Office of the U.S. Courts (AO) regarding COVID-19 and is releasing updates almost daily.
 This article provides some guidance for frequently asked questions.

 Written by the Upsolve Team.